 Students must request that an “In-Progress” grade be given.
 Forms should be available in the departmental office.
 Students must be making satisfactory progress in a course in order to receive a grade of "IP."
 Graduate students may complete "IP" grades until the time limit on their academic plan expires.

 The original form must be signed by the instructor and the student, after which a copy is filed in the office of the unit that offered the course.
 Both the instructor and student should retain copies of the approved agreement.
-Once the specified due date in the contract has passed, the instructor will grade the work submitted by the student and submit a grade change to the Registrar's Office.
+Once the specified due date in the contract has passed, the instructor will grade the work submitted by the student and submit a grade change form to the Registrar's Office.

 Students eligible for graduation may elect to graduate with Incomplete grades as a part of their permanent academic record, if those courses are not required for graduation.
 Following degree conferral, Incomplete grades may not be changed.

 In order to earn credit for courses with permanent Incomplete or Fail grades, students must re-enroll and repeat the course.
 NAU does not use Incomplete grades in calculating grade point averages.

 Graduate students may petition for an exception to any academic, non-grade-related, graduate regulation for which no specific appeal or petition process exists.
 Petitions should be submitted, in writing, to the Associate Dean of the Graduate College.
 When applicable, the student’s advisor and department chair may endorse the petition letter.
 In some specific instances, utilizing the Graduate Academic Appeal Policy and UGCHP is more appropriate.

 Students should contact the Associate Dean of the Graduate College for clarification on which process to initiate.